 Knowing Mr. Reeve needed to get back to LA, we tried to rush the crowd along.
 Mr. Reeve wouldn’t have that.
 He signed every one.
 That was just the kind of man he was.
 Extremely Gracious!
 He flew back to LA that night.
 Personally, Superman really impressed me.

 I forgot to get my own program signed but I got this one for someone else on my crew.
 I was very busy with security.
 Unfortunately, she had to leave the convention before I could give it to her.
 Then I never saw her again.
 It’s been sitting in a box in my closet ever since…”

-While no amount of memorabilia could make up for missing out on such an opportunity, ‘Shannon’s’ loss is now certainly my gain…
+While no amount of memorabilia could make up for missing out on such an opportunity back in the day, ‘Shannon’s’ loss is now definitely my gain…